RaynaRampalli/protify/README.md

 Protify is a Python package for estimating stellar rotation periods from TESS light curves.
 It combines Lomb-Scargle periodogram analysis, custom light curve metrics, and a trained machine learning classifier to identify likely rotators.

 The classifier is trained on benchmark gyrochronology open cluster stars and selected field stars from [Rampalli et al. (2023)](#citation), achieving a cross-validation accuracy of approximately 80%.

+> If you use Protify in your work, **please cite [Rampalli et al. (2023)](#citation).**

-This package was developed with the help of open-AI.
+This package was developed with the help of OpenAI.
 Original code written by Rayna Rampalli.

 ---